janzen63122-debug/SIT708_2.1P/README.md

 # Pass Task 2.1 - Travel Companion App

-Name: Tsz Fung Yuen
-Student ID: 225163986
-Unit: SIT708

 ## About the task
-This task is about making a Travel Companion App in an Android smartphone, learning how to manage to use Android Studio.
+This task is about making a Travel Companion App in an Android smartphone, learning how to manage Android Studio & its foundamental function

-## ✨ Features
+## Features
-* **Multi-Category Conversions:**
+In this app you can have simple coversion of:
   * **Currency:** Converts USD to AUD, EUR, JPY, and GBP using fixed 2026 rates.
   * **Fuel & Volume:** Converts MPG to km/L and US Gallons to Liters.
   * **Distance:** Converts Nautical Miles to Kilometers.